viktorsykora/CardsApi/README.md

 http://localhost:8080/healthz

 ## Important remarks
-- When built and run with docker the API will listen on HTTP endpoint.
+- When built and run with docker the API will use HTTP.
 This is unsafe in combination with x-api-key authentication.
 For HTTPS enabled the certificate should be mounted using docker compose.<br>
-- Value of header x-api-key is hardcoded for simplicity.
-Proper solution would involve appsettings + secrets injected from secrets manager like Azure KeyVault.
+- API key is stored in settings for simplicity.
+Production settings should use for example appsettings + secrets injected from secrets manager like Azure KeyVault.